 Yvonne Mashburn Schmidt

-Yvonne is a native Georgian who grew up in the foothills of the north Georgia mountains in Bartow County, GA.
-After retirement, she decided to pursue a more formal education in genealogy which had been her hobby.
-She holds Boston University's Certificate of Genealogical Research and the Certified Genealogist credential awarded by the Board for Certification of Genealogists®.
+Yvonne owns The Georgia Genealogist, Inc. She holds Boston University's Certificate of Genealogical Research and the Certified Genealogist® credential awarded by the Board for Certification of Genealogists®.

 Lori holds the Certified Genealogist® (CG) credential.
 Her background is in Southern research and some Midwest research.
-Lori's company and Yvonne's & Rus's company partner to work with the US Army PCRB'S Military Repatriation Project.
+Lori's company and Yvonne's company. partner to work with the DPAA project.

 Rus is a retired school administrator and educator.
 He earned his Bachelor of Science undergraduate degrees from Murray State University with majors in English and History and a Minor in Art.
 He holds a M.Ed from the University of Montevallo with a Major in Secondary Education and Minors in Educational Leadership and Art.
 He also completed work toward a Doctorate (ABD) in Educational Administration and Planning at the University of Alabama.
 Before retiring, he worked almost 50 years in the public school systems of Alabama and Georgia as a high school administrator and middle school art teacher.

 Rus became interested in genealogy after he retired and made the decision to join Yvonne in her work with the DPAA in 2018.
 He volunteers as a District Commissioner with the Satilla District Coastal Georgia Boy Scouts and teaches Native American beading and dance classes nationwide.